zanemountcastle/backup/README.md

 ## Purpose

 This script is intended to allow the user to avoid the annoying complexities of copying large directories to an external disk by means of dragging and dropping.
-By running this script in the terminal, the user invokes the `rsync` utility to safely and securely copy a large directory to an external drive
+By running this script in the terminal, the user invokes the `rsync` utility to safely and securely copy a large directory to an external drive.

 Of course, this script can be easily generalized to copy large files and/or directories from any source file to any destination file.
 However, you might as well just use `rsync` directly for this.